The Decisions We Make.

 - Why do we, as women, tend to push our needs aside?

 Well, this whole decision was one made years ago… now my kids are 19, 21 and 23.
 So let me fill you in…

 Were there some difficulties?
 Absolutely!

 Everyone has handled it.

-I did not allow my fears to hold me back and now I am a better person for it.
+I did not allow my fears to hold me back.

 Through the years I have followed The Great Spirit inside of me to make decisions, easy and hard.